yanlynnnnn/tp/docs/DeveloperGuide.md

 **Extensions**

-### Service List
+### Expense List

-**UC06: Delete a service **
+#### UC04: Sort expenses by ascending/descending order

-**Preconditions: Service exists in service list**
+**Preconditions: Expenses exist in expense list**

-**Guarantees: Updated list with service specified by user deleted **
+**Guarantees: View of expenses sorted in order specified by user.**

 **MSS**

-1. User requests to list all services.
+1. User requests to list all expenses.
-2. GrAB3 shows a list of services.
+1. GrAB3 shows a list of expenses.
-3. User delete a service.
+1. User requests to sort the expenses by ascending order.
-4. GrAB3 shows the updated list view.
+1. GrAB3 shows the sorted list view.
 Use case ends.

 **Extensions**